 In September 2005, after more than two years of on-off talks, North Korea agreed a landmark deal to give up its nuclear ambitions in return for economic aid and political concessions.

-But implementing the deal proved extremely difficult and the talks stalled in April 2009 over the issue of whether North Korea was fully disclosing its nuclear assets.
+Implementing the deal proved extremely difficult and the talks stalled in April 2009.

-Its significance is likely to be vastly enhanced if it is confirmed that North Korea has indeed "miniaturised" a device, that is, made a device small enough to fit a nuclear warhead onto a missile.
+Firstly, it claimed it had "miniaturised" a device, that is, made a device small enough to fit a nuclear warhead onto a missile.

 Pyongyang also said the latest test had a much greater yield than the plutonium devices it detonated in 2006 and 2009.

 Some analysts have suggested that warnings of a "high-level" test could have been code for the use of highly enriched uranium (HEU) rather than plutonium.